-Investing in our common units offered pursuant to this prospectus supplement and the accompanying prospectus involves certain risks.
+Investing in the notes offered pursuant to this prospectus supplement and the accompanying prospectus involves certain risks.
 You should carefully consider the following risk factors and those described under "Risk Factors" in the accompanying prospectus and in Part I. Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2010 and Part II.
-Item 1A of our Quarterly Report on Form 10-Q for the quarter ended March 31, 2011, together with the other information included or incorporated by reference in this prospectus supplement and the accompanying prospectus, before investing in our common units.
+Item 1A of our Quarterly Report on Form 10-Q for the quarter ended March 31, 2011, together with the other information included or incorporated by reference in this prospectus supplement and the accompanying prospectus, before investing in the notes.
 If any of these risks were to occur, our business, financial condition or results of operations could be materially adversely affected.
-In such case, our ability to make distributions to our unitholders may be reduced, the trading price of our common units could decline, and you could lose all or part of your investment.
+In such case, the value of our notes could decline, and you could lose all or part of your investment.